tarwn/lessthandot-hugo/blogs/content/posts/chrissie/2011-05-08-the-mystery-of-clay-and-1.md

 > Console.WriteLine(plant.Length);
 >
-> But remove the “ref” keyword, and it’ll work…
+> But remove the "ref" keyword, and it’ll work…
 >
 > WHAT’S GOING ON
 >
-> In C#, “ref” parameters are explicitly stated at the callsite (except in the case of COM where the ref keyword can be omitted).
-In VB, the “ByRef” modifier is only needed on the declaration.
+> In C#, "ref" parameters are explicitly stated at the callsite (except in the case of COM where the ref keyword can be omitted).
+In VB, the "ByRef" modifier is only needed on the declaration.
 >
 > So what happens in VB late-binding is that it always assumes ByRef parameter, just in case.
 >